VPDC

 Preferred injection site in small children is the anterolateral aspect of the thigh

-* Pregnancy is a contraindication to vaccination with live virus vaccines, including MMR vaccines.
+*Pregnancy is a contraindication to vaccination with live virus vaccines, including MMR and vaccines.
 ACIP recommends that pregnancy be avoided for 1 month following receipt of MMR vaccine.

 Storage and Handling